Pawsey-Internships/pawsey-interns-resources/README.md

 Explore how to use Tableau for effective visualisation of your project results.
 Tableau can facilitate creation of many effective visualisations including line charts and bar plots ([Intro to Tableau](https://www.youtube.com/watch?v=E833ClKqluM)).

 To sign up for s free student account on Tableau, please visit [Tableau for Students](https://www.tableau.com/academic/students), click the "get tableau for free" button and fill in the form with your personal and university information.

+<a name="remote-visualisation"></a>
+### Remote Visualisation
+Check out our [remote visualisation training video](https://drive.google.com/file/d/1QWxUpM84aAsgr6qQsz2HnF-28KsI0wfz/view?usp=sharing), where we:
+* Explore the method of running your visualisation workflow on a remote machine
+* Create an interative desktop on an HPC system

 <a name="domain-specific-knowledge-resources"></a>
 ## Domain-specific knowledge resources :mortar_board::books: